psychotimmy/PascalBigIntegers/README.md

 Big Integers are a user defined type (BigInt) based on Turbo Pascal Strings.

-You can set the maximum length of a BigInt by altering the MAXLEN constant in the library (BigiLib.pas).
+The maximum length of a BigInt is set by altering the MAXLEN constant in the library (BigiLib.pas).
 This must not exceed the maximum allowed string length of 255.